OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-token-bridge.md

 });
 ```

-In this example `rollupContractAddress` is the address of Orbit chain's rollup contract, `rollupOwnerAddress` is the address of rollup owner, **parentChainPublicClient** and **orbitChainPublicClient** are the parent and orbit chain public clients.
-Also this API has optional fields to override the Retryable ticket setups.
-In this example **percentIncrease** is the buffer to increase the gas limit for the retryable ticket to be sure about the success of the ticket.
+In this example, `rollupContractAddress` is the address of Orbit chain's Rollup contract, and `rollupOwnerAddress` is the address of the Rollup owner. **parentChainPublicClient** and **orbitChainPublicClient** are the public clients of the parent and orbit chains.
+This API also has optional fields to override the Retryable ticket setups.
+In this example, **percentIncrease** is the buffer to increase the gas limit and thus secure successful retryable tickets'.

-After creating the raw transaction you need to use Viem to sign and broadcast the transaction to the network.
+After creating the raw transaction, you need to use Viem to sign it and broadcast it to the network.

 #### 2. `createTokenBridgePrepareSetWethGatewayTransactionReceipt`

-After sending the transaction, you need get the recept of the transaction to be able to check about the success of the Retryable Tickets created on step 1, which is going to set `WETH` gateway on the Orbit chain.
+After sending the transaction, you need get the transaction receipt to check the success of the Retryable Tickets created on step 1, which is going to set `WETH` gateway on the Orbit chain.
 To do that we are using `createTokenBridgePrepareSetWethGatewayTransactionReceipt` API and also `waitForRetryables` method of it to check for the retryable ticket status.
 For the example in this doc we can use this API as follow:

 ```js
   const setWethGatewayTxReceipt = createTokenBridgePrepareSetWethGatewayTransactionReceipt(